 This award is for outstanding students majoring in Italian, who are planning to continue studying Italian at undergraduate and graduate level.

 The scholarship requires the student to have a minimum of 3.5 GPA, and 18 units of Italian taken.
 Priority will be given to students who are planning to use Italian in their future career.

 This scholarship, was established by her husband in honor of Margarita Fastabend, a vivacious and accomplished Professor Emerita of Pasadena City College.
 This is an award for outstanding achievement in Spanish.

 To qualify the student, for whom Spanish is a foreign language, must have achieved an outstanding record in Spanish courses and have completed Spanish 4.
 Also the student must have attended Pasadena City College for at least one year and be transferring to a four year college.

 This award is in memory of Yves Magloe, an ESL Faculty member who crossed cultural boundaries to become successful here at PCC.
 It is designed to honor ESL students who face similar cross-cultural experiences.
-The student must have taken ESL 33B in the current academic year, be currently enrolled in six units and have an overall GPA of 3.0.
+The student must have taken ESL 33B in the previous calendar year, be currently enrolled in six units and have an overall GPA of 3.0.
 As part of the process, applicants must also write an essay to qualify.

 The Renee Copeland Memorial Award was established to honor the memory of Renee Copeland, a longtime professor of English as a Second Language and French.
 The award recognizes the academic achievements of F-1 Visa students who are in need of help financially.
 Recipients must have completed at least two of the following courses: ESL 33A, 33B, English 1A and demonstrate good character and a good academic record at PCC.

 The Linguistics Honors and Scholarship is awarded faculty selection.
 Criteria: Compare overall GPA, GPA in Linguistics courses, the number of Linguistics courses a student has taken and preference given to Linguistics majors.